Incident Response Strategies

 2. Create a Checklist: Develop a comprehensive checklist based on ESA requirements to guide the evaluation process effectively.

-4. Document Findings: Carefully record all discoveries and create an action plan to address any identified during the review.
+4. Document Findings: Carefully record all discoveries and create an action plan to address any identified issues during the review.

 Each box represents a step in the compliance audit process.
 Follow the arrows to see how each step leads to the next, ensuring a thorough evaluation and compliance with regulations.